rretkute/likelhood-functions-idd/README.md

 - `02_Leprosy.R`:  reproduces Figure 3.

-Approximate running time on a MacBook Pro with 2.4GHz 8-Core processor is: 5 minutes for Figure 1, 25 minutes for Figure 2 and xx minutes for Figure 3.
+Approximate running times on a MacBook Pro with 2.4GHz 8-Core processor is: 5 minutes for Figure 1, 25 minutes for Figure 2 and xx minutes for Figure 3.